yU93r/SteamEmu/post_build/README.release.md

 By default the emu will mutually share stats with game servers, you can disable this behavior by adding the config file `disable_sharing_stats_with_gameserver.txt` inside your `steam_settings` folder, this also disables the interface `ISteamGameServerStats`.

-Game servers will not immediately send user stats/achievements whey they're changed,
-they'll wait for the next call to `Steam_RunCallbacks()`.
+Game servers and players will not immediately synchronize stats/achievements whey they're changed, they'll wait for the next call to `Steam_RunCallbacks()`.
-You can make the server eager to send its updated data by creating the config file `immediate_gameserver_stats.txt` inside your `steam_settings` folder.
+You can change this behavior and make them eager to send updated data by creating the config file `immediate_gameserver_stats.txt` inside your `steam_settings` folder.

 Check the example files in the `steam_settings` folder